-The Global Studies Association (GSA) is a new and multi-disciplinary scholarly
+The Global Studies Association (GSA) is a multi-disciplinary scholarly

-This venture is supported by a group of scholars world-wide who wish to
+association supported by a group of scholars world-wide who wish to collaborate

-collaborate in order to better understand the vast transformations which
+in order to better understand the vast transformations sweeping across

 Accordingly, the GSA was inaugurated and an executive committee was elected